Infineon/mtb-example-wlan-offloads/README.md

    **Note:** The Wi-Fi host driver takes care of the drive mode configuration of the host WAKE pin.

 3. Go to the tab for the connectivity device and configure the fields as follows.
-This configuration is applicable to all [supported kits](#supported-kits).
-Figure 5 shows the TCP keepalive offload configuration for CY8CKIT-062S2-43012.
+This configuration is applicable to all [supported kits](#supported-kits). **Figure 5** shows the TCP keepalive offload configuration for CY8CKIT-062S2-43012.

      1. Click on the connectivity device at the top, expand the **Power** option from the list, and then click **Wi-Fi**.

         **Figure 3.
-Navigate to Wi-Fi device section**
+Navigate to the Wi-Fi device section**

         ![](images/tcpka_configuration.png)